- Differentiate between face-to-face, written, oral, web-based, and other typical channels of business communication.

 A communication channel is the medium, mean, manner or method through which a message is sent to its intended receiver.
 The basic channels are written (hard copy print or digital formats), oral or spoken, and electronic and multimedia.
 Within those channels, business communications can be formal, informal, or unofficial.
 Finally, communications can be rich or lean.

 Oral communications are also useful when the organization wants to introduce a key official or change a long-established policy, followed up with a written detailed explanation.
 Senior managers with high credibility usually deliver complex or disturbing messages.
-For example, a senior manager will usually announce plans to downsize in person so that everyone gets the same message at the same time.
-This will often include a schedule so people know when to expect more details.
+For example, a senior manager will usually announce plans to downsize during a meeting so that everyone gets the same message at the same time.
+This will often include a schedule or a timeline so people know when to expect more details.

 Written communications include e-mails, texts, memos, letters, documents, reports, newsletters, spreadsheets, etc. (Even though e-mails are electronic, they are basically digital versions of written memos.)
 They are among the leaner business communications.
-With written communications, the writer must provide enough context that the words can be interpreted easily.
-The receiver should be alert for ambiguity and ask for clarification if needed.
+With written communications, the writer must provide enough context so the words can be interpreted easily.
+The receiver should inquire about ambiguity and ask for clarification if needed.
 An e-mail sender cannot take receipt for granted.
 Most people receive too much e-mail and sort and filter it quickly, sometimes incorrectly.

-Written messages are effective in transmitting large messages.
+Written messages are effective when transmitting large messages.
 Humans are limited in the amount of data they can absorb at one time.
-Written information can be studied over time.
+Written information can also be studied over time if necessary.
 Reports can include supporting data and detailed explanations when it is important to persuade the receiver about a course of action.
 Written communications can be carefully crafted to say exactly what the sender means.
 Formal business communications, such as job offer letters, contracts and budgets, proposals and quotes, should always be written.